 - Consider the cost of utilities when creating your monthly budget.
 Utilities companies may require small deposits.

-- Dorms or other on campus housing is automatically approved as a SILP.
-No Readiness Assessment or Physical Approval is needed.
+- If you are attending college, dorms or other on campus housing is automatically approved as a SILP.
+No assessment is needed.

-- If you are considering moving to another county/state, talk to your SW/DPO and attorney before you move.
+- If you are considering moving to another county/state, talk to your social worker, probation officer, or attorney before you move.

-- Keep your address current with your SW/DPO so that you get your vouchers and payments.
+- Keep your address current with your social worker or probation officer so that you get your vouchers and payments.